DevOpsEtc/s3-cf-static-site/README.md

 **Prerequisites:**
   * MacOS High Sierra (will probably work on earlier MacOS versions and Linux, but YMMV)
   * Python 3: $ brew install python3
-  * Python Modules: $ pip3 install boto3 awscli colorama (sudo may needed to run with elevated privileges)
+  * Python Modules: $ pip3 install boto3 awscli colorama (sudo may be needed to run with elevated privileges)
   * Amazon Web Services account (if new to AWS, there's a year long free-tier plan available)
   * AWS credentials: $ aws configure (paste in access keys from AWS management console)
   * Custom domain name